bsav2-sudo/bsav2-sudo-Cybersecurity/1. Network Analysis with Wireshark/Download_From_Fake_Software_Website.md

 >C2 Server == 5.252.153.241

+## Conclusion

+This exercise was a very interesting one but simulates what can happen in real life with users unknowingly downloading what may look to be a normal application turning out to be a malicious program.
+Being able to utilise my networking skills and also using an investigative mindset really helped me with this exercise as I was able to start joining dots on pieces of data which in turn gave me the answer I was looking for.

 Awesome that's the end of all the questions - thanks for looking at my walkthrough of how I've done this particular scenario - not as in-depth as some of my others but it gets to the point and it was fun to use a different package rather than just Wireshark.